Estimating Deep Learning energy consumption based on model architecture and training environment: Related Work

-With the appearance of the Internet of Things (IoT) and terms such as edge computing or fog computing, new methods have appeared to train DNNs in environments where computing power is limited and energy requirements are more restrictive~\cite{wang_convergence_2020}.
-Nevertheless, few investigate how varying the training environment impacts the sustainability of DL.

-Luckow et al.~\cite{luckow_deep_2016} show the trade-offs when training and deploying DNNs locally and in Cloud environments.
-They report training times being 1.5$\times$ longer in the Cloud.
-Moreover, their results show that, although multi-GPU training reduces training times, efficiency rapidly drops.
-Instead, we focus on single GPU training and factor in the energy consumption on the trade-off analysis.
-Moreover, we investigate the relationship between GPU efficiency and model architecture.
+\citet{luckow_deep_2016} examine the trade-offs between training \gls{dl} models locally versus in the cloud, reporting that cloud-based training takes approximately 1.5$\times$ longer.
+They also find that while multi-\gls{gpu} training reduces training time, efficiency rapidly drops.
+In contrast, our study focuses on single-\gls{gpu} training and factors in the energy consumption in the trade-off analysis.
+Additionally, we explore the interplay between \gls{gpu} efficiency and model architecture.

-Although several studies have measured the resource consumption of DNNs~\cite{Li2016, xu_energy_2023, GARCIAMARTIN201975}, there is still scarce knowledge on how model architecture and training environment impact energy consumption and their trade-offs with other qualities.
-Maximizing several quality attributes of computer vision systems, including energy consumption, is a challenge that deserves attention.
-We complement previous works by studying how model architecture and training environment impact energy consumption and model correctness.
-This is the novelty of our study, which can contribute to building greener computer vision systems and therefore reducing their carbon footprint.
+\citet{Li2016} conduct a comprehensive analysis of the power behavior and energy efficiency of popular \gls{dl} models and training frameworks, covering multiple hardware setups and software libraries on both \glspl{cpu} and \glspl{gpu}.
+Their findings indicate that convolutional layers are the primary contributors to energy usage.
+While their study analyzes energy at the layer level, we instead evaluate energy consumption at the network level---particularly relevant for the use of pre-trained models where access to individual layers may be limited.
+We further explore the trade-off between energy and accuracy, and consider three different training environments to reflect the practices of diverse user profiles.

+In a similar direction, \citet{caspart_precise_2022} compare energy consumption across heterogeneous \gls{ai} workloads on varying compute nodes.
+They report that image classification tasks benefit from lower power draw and shorter runtimes on a single \glspl{gpu} compared to multi-core \glspl{cpu}.
+Moreover, they observe that \gls{gpu} idle time results in a non-negligible portion of energy consumption, recommending \gls{gpu} usage for \gls{dl} workflows when available.
+We extend their findings by considering five \gls{dl} models, rather than two, to improve generalizability, and examine the influence of model selection on accuracy.
+Additionally, we assess the impact of changing the training environment, a dimension not previously explored to our knowledge.

+In the context of computer vision, \citet{jha_ramifications_2019} evaluate the implications of using compact \glspl{dnn} on memory footprint, energy efficiency (in \glspl{mac}/Joule), and throughput.
+They find that reducing the \glspl{mac} does not necessarily translate into lower energy consumption and higher throughput.
+A strong linear correlation is observed between \glspl{mac}/activation ratio and energy efficiency.
+We complement this work by introducing an energy-versus-accuracy trade-off analysis and examining how model architecture and training environment interact, as they are relevant design aspects for practitioners selecting or developing models.